 My research interest is in user interfaces for ubiquitous computing applications.
 The ubiquitous computing vision is a world in which computers are embedded in everyday objects and become part of everyday activities.
 Within ubicomp, my primary focus is on mobile interfaces for users who are also involved in an eyes-busy, hands-busy task, such as operating a vehicle.
 I explore approaches towards creating interfaces that do not unduly increase the user’s cognitive load.
-My major hypothesis in this exploration is that we can use human-human interaction as inspiration for creating advanced human-computer interfaces.

 Cognitive load of HCI.
 Cognitive load is commonly defined as the relationship between the cognitive demands placed on a user by a task, and the cognitive resources of the user .
 My colleagues and I have explored the performance, physiological and subjective measures of cognitive load of a number of in-vehicle tasks, such as operating a police radio and interacting with personal navigation devices [3, 4].
 Currently I’m particularly interested in using pupil diameter as a physiological measure of cognitive load .
 My work focuses on estimating cognitive load in driving simulator-based experiments [6, 7], as well as under varying levels of illumination [8, 9].